-In order to know the reality about homosexuality I reproduce below a fundamental document by the World Health Organization (http://new.paho.org/hq/index.php?option … 703&Itemid) where are summarized in some points of extreme importance to gay people.
+In order to know the reality about homosexuality I reproduce below a fundamental document by the World Health Organization (http://new.paho.org/hq/index.php?option … 703&Itemid) where are summarized some points of extreme importance to gay people.
 This document is the synthesis of very high scientific level of the work of thousands of specialists coming from all over the world.
 I invite you to see how the contents of this document reflect faithfully what Gay Project has always supported.
-I think that there is no need to place side by side this document other well-known documents of confessional origin.
+I think that there is no need to place side by side this document with other well-known documents of confessional origin.

 I refer the interested reader to two articles published by Gay Project:

 https://gayproject2.wordpress.com/2012/1 … e-therapy/

 POPE RATZINGER AND HOMOSEXUALITY

 Pan American Health Organization